idaholab/Code_Generator/README.md

 You need the CodeSynthesis XSD library to compile and use ns-3 code generator.
 XSD utilizes the Xerces XML parser, so that needs to be installed also.

+If not already installed, the code generator depends on SQLite3, GNOME XML, and GTK+, they can be installed by issuing the following commands (Ubuntu);

+> sudo apt-get install sqlite sqlite3 libsqlite3-dev
+> sudo apt-get install libxml2 libxml2-dev
+> sudo apt-get install libgtk2.0-0 libgtk2.0-dev

 To build the project:
 Make sure a valid XML instance specification (XML Schema) file is colocated with the Makefile.
 An example would be;